ANU-WALD/fire-data-processing/README.md

 As input, this script takes a comma separated list of sinusoidal tiles and schedules a set of jobs on Raijin (using the Raijin specific job handler).
 Automating this LFMC process is appealing as generating multiple tiles over many years can take some time.

 For ease of use, launchmany has a few tile shortcuts builtin for countries around the world, such as Australia, Spain and South Africa.
-The script also calculates a walltime for each tile for logging purposes.

 #### modis.py
 This script provides general-purpose functions for manipulating MODIS data, including loading reflectance and restoring physical coordinates to an array for a given tile.